How to get going at once.

 Aside from the practical Quick Start above, there are only a few commands you need to start working.

 Even if you stick to these basics, Mercurial is quite powerful.
 And they are very easy to use, once you see the model behind them: Each repository has the whole history, and history is not necessarily linear (part 2 explains that model in a bit more detail).
-All that history is stored in the ".hg" file inside the top-level folder of your project.
+All that history is stored in the ".hg" directory inside the top-level folder of your project.

 A quick overview of the basic commands: